tonedefdev/terracreds/README.md

 Once you have moved all of your tokens from this file to the `Windows Credential Manager` or `KeyChain` via `terracreds` you can remove the tokens from the file.
 If you don't remove the tokens, and you add the `credentials_helper` block to this file, Terraform will still use the tokens instead of `terracreds` to retreive the tokens, so be sure to remove your tokens from this file once you have used the `create` or `terraform login` command to create the credentials in `terracreds` so you can actually leverage the credential helper

 ## Storing Credentials
 For Terraform to properly use the credentials stored in your credential manager they need to be stored a specific way.
-The name of the credential object must be the domain name of the Terraform Cloud or Enterprise server.
+The name of the credential object must be the domain name of the Terraform Automation and Collaboration server.
 For instance `app.terraform.io` which is the default name `terraform login` will use

-The value for the password will correspond to the API token associated for that specific Terraform Cloud or Enterprise server
+The value for the password will correspond to the API token associated for that specific Terraform Automation and Collaboration server

 The entire process is kicked off directly from the Terraform CLI.
 Run `terraform login` to start the login process with Terraform Cloud.
-If you're using Terraform Enterprise you'll need to pass the hostname of the server as an additional argument `terraform login my.tfe.com`
+If you're using Terraform Enterprise or another Terraform Automation and Collaboration Software solution you'll need to pass the hostname of the server as an additional argument `terraform login my.tacos.com`

-You'll be sent to your Terraform Cloud instance where you'll be requested to sign-in with your account, and then sent to create an API token.
+You'll be sent to your Terraform Automation and Collaboration Software instance where you'll be requested to sign-in with your account, and then sent to create an API token.
 Create the API token with any name you'd like for this example we'll use `terracreds`

 Once completed, copy the generated token, paste it into your terminal, and then hit enter.
 Terraform will then leverage `terracreds` to store the credentials in the operating system's credential manager.
 If all went well you should receive the following success message: